henrywfyeung/ERC721Copy/README.md

 The full implementation of the standard is given in the folder `../assets/eip-####/`.

 ## Security Considerations
-The expiry timestamp computation depends on the block timestamp which may not acurrately reflect the real world time.
-Please refrain from setting a overly low duration for the NFT.
+The expiry timestamp computation depends on the block timestamp which may not accurately reflect the real-world time.
+Please refrain from setting an overly low duration for the NFT.

 ## Copyright
 Copyright and related rights waived via [MIT](./LICENSE.md).